cfarkas/SARS-CoV-2-freebayes/README.md

 pip install jacquard    # elemental pip install pyfasta     # elemental pip install pyfaidx     # elemental pip3 install instrain    # optional to execute example V pip3 install vcfstats    # optional, but recomended to process tajima's D and pi values
 ```
-Note: pip3 requires the use of python3.
+Note: pip3 requires the use of python >= 3

 ### 8) Installing seqkit
 SeqKit - a cross-platform and ultrafast toolkit for FASTA/Q file manipulation (https://bioinf.shenwei.me/seqkit/) can be installed from repository as follows: